grafana/tempo/example/readme.md

 ## Jsonnet/Tanka

-The Jsonnet is meant to be applied to with (tanka)[https://github.com/grafana/tanka]
+The Jsonnet is meant to be applied to with (tanka)[https://github.com/grafana/tanka].
+To test the jsonnet locally requires:

-### Local Testing

-To test the jsonnet locally requires

 - k3d > v1.6.0
 - tanka > v0.8.0